twolfson/twolfson.com/docs/analytics-vendor-selection.md

 I might be eating my own words here, but Heap is free and can provide a lot stronger insights into how people are using our site (without gymnastics to figure out analytics setup proactively)

 I might wind up choosing them for that purpose, even though overkill for a personal site still .\_.

+### 2023-06-06
+Deciding to move forward with Heap

+It's probably not the wisest for multiple sites, but the Google Analytics deadline is looming, and I'm curious if we can get freebie insights with Heap's painless setup